Deceptive Prize Notices

 “… I want to talk about deceptive practices.
 The amendment to prohibit deceptive prize notice addresses unscrupulous promoters who mislead their victims into believing they have won a prize without disclosing the excessive costs associated with collecting the prize.
 The Commissioner has testified that this is a growing problem in Canada and the Bureau, quite literally, receives thousands of complaints each year.”

-In addition to “general” civil and criminal misleading advertising provisions, the Competition Act (the “Act”) also contains a number of other provisions that prohibit or regulate specific types of advertising and marketing practices.
+In addition to general civil and criminal misleading advertising provisions (sections 52 and 74.01), the Competition Act also contains a number of other provisions that prohibit or regulate specific types of advertising and marketing practices.

-These include a criminal deceptive prize notice provision (section 53 of the Act), which was enacted in 2002 to address a significant number of deceptive prize notice complaints that the Competition Bureau (the “Bureau”) was receiving.
+In addition, the Competition Act also contains a criminal deceptive prize notice offence (section 53), which was enacted in 2002 to address a significant number of deceptive prize notice complaints that the Competition Bureau was receiving.

 Section 53 prohibits prize notices sent by electronic or regular mail that give the general impression that a recipient has won (or will win) a prize and requires a payment (or incurring another cost) unless the recipient actually wins the prize or benefit and certain disclosure and other requirements are satisfied by the sender.